Bartket/Agentic-Chat-PostgreSQL-Memory/README.md

 ### 2. **Chatbot**

-The chatbot is implemented using a state graph (`StateGraph`) and integrates OpenAI's GPT model for generating responses.
+The chatbot is implemented using a state graph (`StateGraph`) and integrates Google Gemini model for generating responses.

-### 3. **Tools**

-Custom tools can be added to extend the chatbot's functionality.
-For example, a `multiply_numbers` tool is included as a demonstration.
+It is set to function as AI personal trainer.

 ### 4. **API Endpoints**

 - **POST /message**: Accepts a user message and returns a chatbot response.
+- **POST /upload**: Accepts a user uploaded txt file and inserts it into the chat context.

 ## Contributing